-Let’s say you tested 46 web applications, 19 mobile apps, and 20 client-server apps this year alone.
-You also purchased a new application security testing tool in the process.
-You found 112 vulnerabilities and all-in-all you’re feeling pretty good.
+This year you tested 46 web applications, 19 mobile apps, and 20 client-server apps.
+You purchased a new application security testing tool, and you found 112 vulnerabilities.
+You’re feeling pretty good.

-But before you get too excited, ask yourself a few questions:
+But before you get too excited, ask yourself this:

-If you’re not sure what the answers are to these questions, you may have a software security testing plan, but you don’t have a software security strategy in place.
+If you aren’t sure of the answers to these questions, you may have a software security testing plan, but you don’t have a software security strategy.

-Maybe you’ve already made an investment in application security testing.
-If that’s the case, you’re on the right track to lowering risk.
-However, now it’s time to take it to the next level.
-Turn your application security activities from a cost center to a competitive advantage for your organization.
-Do so by creating a software security initiative (SSI).
+If you’ve invested in application security testing already, then you’re on the right track to lowering risk.
+Now, however, it’s time to take it to the next level: Turn your application security activities from a cost center to a competitive advantage for your organization by creating a software security initiative (SSI).

 In a word, no.

-It’s quite common for application security testing to stand as the de facto software security technique in firms.
-Application security testing is commonly thought of as a magic bullet that organizations use to prove they take security seriously.
+In case studies and white papers, we regularly see application security testing presented as the de facto software security technique—a kind of magic bullet organizations use to show they take security seriously.

-Each SSI reflects its parent organization’s structure and culture.
+Each software security initiative reflects its parent organization’s structure and culture.
 While some firms centralize management, others federate.
 Some rely on outsourcing, while others hire new staff.
 Some rely on managed services, and others grow their internal technical teams.
 What’s best for your firm?